Insights for Permanent NetSuite professionals

 Employer paid for certifications 6%

-Of those that received a salary increase as part of their counteroffer, their pay increased, on average, by 17%.
+Among those who received a salary increase as part of their counteroffer, the average pay rise was 16%.

 Rewards and recognition